OutoftheBoxFTC/EasyTensorflowAPI/README.md

 How to make a Tensorflow Object Detection Model: WIP

-How to make a Tensorflow Image Classification Model:
+How to make a Tensorflow Image Classification Model: WIP

 ## OnBotJava: